yamule/evo2/README.md

 ### Very long sequences

-Vortex supports forced prompts to compute over very long sequences via teacher prompting.
-Please note that forward pass on long sequences may currently be slow.
 We are actively working on optimizing performance for long sequence processing.
+Vortex can currently compute over very long sequences via teacher prompting.
+However please note that forward pass on long sequences may currently be slow.

 ## Dataset